BestTimesToVisit.com Logo

 Water Taxis

-Water taxis are a quick and affordable way to travel between Ambergris Caye and other nearby islands, such as Caye Caulker or even the mainland.
-They operate from various points along the coast.
+Water taxis are a quick and affordable way to travel between Ambergris Caye and other nearby islands like Caye Caulker or to access the mainland.
+They operate from various docks and are readily available.

-Cost:$10-$20 per person, depending on the destination and distance.
-Negotiate prices beforehand, especially for private charters.
+Cost:$10-$25 per person, depending on destination and distance.
+Negotiate the price beforehand, especially for private transfers.

 Bicycle

-Cycling is a fantastic way to explore the quieter parts of Ambergris Caye, particularly the areas away from the main tourist hubs.
-Many hotels offer bicycle rentals.
+Bicycles are a fantastic way to explore the quieter parts of Ambergris Caye, especially the areas away from the main tourist hubs.
+Many hotels offer rentals.

 Walking

-Walking is a great option for exploring San Pedro town, the main hub of Ambergris Caye.
+Walking is a great way to explore San Pedro Town and its immediate surroundings.
 Many attractions are within walking distance of each other.

 Cost:Free

 Tip:Wear comfortable shoes, as the sidewalks can be uneven in places.
-Stay hydrated, especially during the hotter months.
-Be aware of your surroundings and belongings, especially at night.
+Stay aware of your surroundings, especially at night.
+The midday sun can be intense; plan your walks accordingly.

 Similar Destinations